-Please note that there is a £60.00 fee to make an application.This is payable by credit card on submission of your online application.
+Please note that a fee is required to make an application.This is payable by credit card on submission of your online application.

 If you have an admissions-related question that is not answered on our website or in the University’s Application Guide, please contact email@example.com.